joakim-olsson/katacoda-scenarios/docker-swarm-tutorial/step3.md

 `docker ps`{{execute}}

-Finally, to remove our a node the following command can be used:
+Finally, to remove a node the following command can be used:
 `docker node rm <NODENAME>`

-If a node is unresponsive or for some other reason not able to be removed, the `--force` flag can be added to the command above.
-If wanting to forcefully remove a manager node you have to first demote it to a worker role with the following command:
-`docker node demote <NODENAME>`
+If the node is a manager node then it should first be demoted to a worker node before removal with the command `docker node demote <NODENAME>` or the `--force` flag should be used in addition to a normal removal command.

 Make sure that you always have an odd number of manager nodes if you demote or remove a manager.